iscc/iscc-schema/docs/context/index.md

 <small><http://schema.org/license></small>
 !!! term ""
-    URI of license for the identified *digital content*. **Supports URI template `{iscc-id}`**.
+    URI of license for the identified *digital content*.

 ## acquire

 <small><http://schema.org/acquireLicensePage></small>
 !!! term ""
     This field must contain a valid URL referring to a page showing information about how one can acquire a license for the item.
-This may be a page of a web shop or NFT marketplace ready for providing a license. **Supports URI template `{iscc-id}`**.
+This may be a page of a web shop or NFT marketplace ready for providing a license.

 ## credit